-During your tests on Android device, it may happen that you receive push notifications twice.
+During your tests on Android devices, it may happen that you receive push notifications twice.

 Push receiver conflict

 What probably happens is that one is displayed by Batch and the second from another push SDK or your custom code.
-It's usually not the expected behavior.
+It's usually not the expected behaviour.

 The reason is that Batch comes with its own receiver that manages the displaying of your push notification automatically.